-Green laning, off-roading, two-tracking or mudding is just some of the typical names we use to describe driving off-road, but whatever you call it, if you don’t have the best mud tires fitted, you’ll be going nowhere, fast.
+Green-laning, off-roading, two-tracking, and mudding are just some of the typical names we use to describe driving off-road.
+No matter what you call it, if you don’t have the best mud tires fitted, you’ll be going nowhere, fast.

-But what actually constitutes the ‘best mud tires’?
+What constitutes the ‘best mud tires’?
 Is it just plenty of big tread blocks, or should they have something more?
-The very nature of these chunky off-road tires should make driving on the road more difficult, but that isn’t necessarily the case – even some of the best trail tires can make for a semi-decent road tire.
+The very nature of these chunky off-road tires should make driving on the road more difficult.
+However, that isn’t necessarily the case – even some of the best trail tires can make for a semi-decent road tire.

 Why Mud Tires?

-But to achieve those things all requires specialist equipment – a rail car couldn’t hit the sub 4 second ¼ mile without thousands of horsepower, a Bugatti Chiron couldn’t travel in excess of 200 mph without some serious aero and an off-roader only works well when it has high quality mud tires fitted.
+But to achieve those things all require specialist equipment.
+A rail car couldn’t hit the sub-4-second ¼ mile without thousands of horsepower.
+A Bugatti Chiron couldn’t travel in excess of 200 mph without some serious aero and an off-roader only works well when it has high-quality mud tires fitted.

-Of course you can buy dual terrain tires, and these can be a great compromise for someone that wants something better than ultimate grip on the road, but when the terrain starts getting really muddy and boggy, these tires can’t clear enough mud from the tread pattern, which in turn makes it like a mud-covered slick racing tire – giving you less than zero traction!
+Of course, you can buy all-terrain tires, and these can be a great compromise for someone that wants something better than the ultimate grip on the road.
+But, when the terrain starts getting really muddy and boggy, these tires can’t clear enough mud from the tread pattern.
+This, in turn, makes it like a mud-covered slick racing tire – giving you less than zero traction.

-You should also think about the exact type of terrain that you want to drive through or over – bolting a set of professional mud tires on your vehicle that’s doing 85% of the work on dusty tracks isn’t an advantage, and in all honesty, that type of surface could prematurely wear your mud tires, so decide on what works for your need.
+You should also think about the exact type of terrain that you want to drive through or over.
+Bolting a set of professional mud tires on your vehicle that’s doing 85% of the work on dusty tracks isn’t an advantage.
+That type of surface could prematurely wear your mud tires.
+So decide on what works for your needs.

-A large off-road tire can significantly change the dynamics of any vehicle – in terms of the way it drives and handles, and even affecting gear ratios if it’s significantly bigger than what was fitted as standard (which could also affect any mph/distance readings).
-It’s important to know just what affect it could have before you purchase, in some extreme cases, it could even affect your insurance.
+A large off-road tire can significantly change the dynamics of any vehicle.
+In terms of the way it drives and handles, and even affecting gear ratios if it’s significantly bigger than what was fitted as standard (which could also affect any mph/distance readings).
+It’s important to know just what effect it could have before you purchase, in some extreme cases, it could even affect your insurance.

-Noise can be an issue for serious mud tires – the construction and design will always give you some extra noise, and although tires do vary, they will always be considerably more noisy than a standard road tire.
+Noise can be an issue for serious mud tires.
+The construction and design will always give you some extra noise.
+Although tires do vary, they will always be considerably noisier than a standard road tire.

 Lastly, remember that not all off-road and mud tires are the same – what works for your friend’s vehicle may not work for yours.

-Part of the job of a great mud tire is being able to spread the load of the vehicle, so ideally, you need something with a reasonably strong sidewall, which gives it the ability to run low tire pressures – effectively giving a larger footprint and contact patch – this helps to maximize the tread and grip.
+Part of the job of a great mud tire is being able to spread the load of the vehicle.
+So ideally, you need something with a reasonably strong sidewall.
+This will give it the ability to run low tire pressures – effectively giving a larger footprint and contact patch.
+This helps to maximize the tread and grip.

-You should also consider the actual width of the tire (a wide tire already has the built-in advantage of having larger contact patch) – the wider the better, but unless you want to purchase a new set of wheels to match, they need to fit in the maximum dimensions of your existing wheels.
-You can’t just order a set of tires that run at ten inches in width, if your wheel will only take a 7.5” tire.
+You should also consider the actual width of the tire (a wide tire already has the built-in advantage of having a larger contact patch).
+The wider the better.
+But, unless you want to purchase a new set of wheels to match, they need to fit in the maximum dimensions of your existing wheels.
+You can’t just order a set of tires that run at ten inches in width if your wheel will only take a 7.5” tire.